flatsurf/e-antic/.github/pull_request_template.md

 <!--
-Thank you for pull request.
+Thank you for your pull request.
 Below are a few things we ask you kindly to self-check.
 Remove checks that are not relevant and let us know if you need help with any of these.
 -->
 Checklist